visureddy247/terraform-aws-sns/README.md

         | Platform application endpoint | Delivers JSON-encoded messages, endpoint is the endpoint ARN of a mobile app and device. | ```application``` | ```arn:aws:sns:us-west-2:123456789012:endpoint/ADM/MyApplication/abcd1efg2hi4jk6lmnopqr```|
         | SMS | Delivers text messages via SMS, endpoint is the phone number of an SMS-enabled device. | ```sms``` |  ```+91 1234567890```|

-      Note :
-      ```
-     - update the below  config values in *.tfvars file
-          display_name, kms_master_key_id, access_type, protocol, endpoint,
-          An example can be found in the dev.auto.tfvars file.

-      ```

-  6. To perform operations locally , do the following:

-       a.
-Change directory to respective deploy dir and Initialize the `deploy` directory.
-       b.
-Run `terraform init`.
-       c.
-Update your config values in *.tfvars file
-       d.
-Run `terraform apply` or `terraform apply  -var-file="$HOME/.aws/terraform.tfvars"`.